ovh/docs/pages/web/hosting/ftp_connection/guide.en-ca.md

 [2.
 Log in via an FTP program](./#2-log-in-via-an-ftp-program): Gives you access to your storage space via a program (e.g. FileZilla or Cyberduck).
 You will need to install the program on your computer beforehand.

 [3.
 Log in via SSH](./#3-log-in-via-ssh): Gives you access to your storage space via SSH.
-More advanced knowledge and a specific [OVH web hosting plan](https://www.ovh.co.uk/web-hosting/){.external} are required to use this method.
+More advanced knowledge and a specific [OVHcloud web hosting plan](https://www.ovh.com/ca/en/web-hosting/) are required to use this method.

 #### 1. Log in via FTP Explorer.

-To log in to the storage space via FTP Explorer, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, then go to the ‘Web’ section and click on `Hosting`{.action} in the services bar on the left-hand side, click on the name of the Web Hosting plan concerned.
+To log in to the storage space via FTP Explorer, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, then go to the ‘Web’ section and click on `Hosting`{.action} in the services bar on the left-hand side, click on the name of the Web Hosting plan concerned.

 Go to the `FTP - SSH`{.action} tab, and click `FTP Explorer`{.action}.